 Turn Your Passion for Culinary Arts into College Credits at The New School

-Graduates of our Classic Culinary Arts program whose GPAs are 3.0 (equivalent to an 85% cumulative average) or higher can now transfer 22 credits towards a
+Graduates of our Professional Culinary Arts program whose GPAs are 3.0 (equivalent to an 85% cumulative average) or higher can now transfer 22 credits towards a

 Bachelor of Arts or Science from The New School for Public Engagement, a division of The New School—one of the foremost private universities in New York City.
 A total of 60 credits from International Culinary Center programs may be applied towards the 120 credit requirement for a degree in Liberal Arts from The New School for Public Engagement.